 Open Transparent and Merit Based Recruitment (OTM-R)

 The University of Limerick is committed to fully implementing the EU recommendations on Open, Transparent and Merit-based Recruitment practices for researchers (OTM-R), in conjunction with the Code of Conduct for the Recruitment of Researchers, in our HR Strategy for Researchers.
+The University of Limerick Checklist on the Open, Transpartent and Merit - based Recruitment of researchers is available here.

 By ensuring that the best person for the job is recruited, open, transparent and merit-based recruitment of researchers improves the effectiveness of national research systems, guarantees equality, especially for under-represented groups, and boosts transnational and international co-operation.
 This in turn promotes optimal circulation of scientific knowledge.
 Individual researchers, employers, funding bodies, and ultimately the whole European Research Area (ERA), benefit from OTM-R.